Panther Search Documentation Tutorials Devlogs Downloads Source Code

 Interface to define iterable types.
 Should be used if the type uses the array iterable model.

-interface IIterableRef = {
+interface IterableRef = {

-func createIterator = (this) -> impl($$:@pthr.IIterator);
+func createIterator = (this) -> impl($$:@pthr.Iterator);

 }

-interface IIterableRefRT = {
+interface IterableRefRT = {

-func createIterator = (this) #rt -> impl($$:@pthr.IIterator);
+func createIterator = (this) #rt -> impl($$:@pthr.Iterator);

 }